-Big questions: The pool of potential mini-essay items for midterm and final exams 1.
-Personality is best defined as but there are controversies about whether the scientific concept of "personality" should include 2.
-Given what we know (about when personality judgments are most and least accurate, about the relative advantages of different assessment methods and types of data, and about the most importan dimensions on which individuals differ from one another), the best way to measure personality characteristics would involve 3.
-The strongest argument in favor of a "situationist" view (and a situationist critique of the concept of personality traits) is that On the other hand, the strongest argument in favor of stable dispositions is that Considering these two contrasting arguments (and taking into account research on heritability as well as personality-attribute stability), the best conclusion is that 4.
-The most important findings to date on personality stability over time and on the reasons why personality change occurs are 5.
-Based on evidence to date, the two most important ways in which personality characteristics reflect individual differences in biology (nervous-system function, hormones, molecular genetics) have to do with and 6.
-In accounting for why people differ in personality attributes, the two most important aspects of the psychological functioning (i.e., the most important parts or mechanisms in the "personality system," which might include processes related to learning and conditioning, motivation, emotion, conscious or automatic mental activity, and aspects or effects of culture) are and and 7.
-In terms of helping us understand personality, the most important contributions from psychodynamic (psychoanalytic) theory and/or from humanistic (or existential) theory are and
+Big questions: The pool of potential mini-essay items for midterm and final exams

+1. Personality is best defined as

+2. Given what we know (i.e., about when personality judgments are most and least accurate, about the relative advantages of different assessment methods and types of data, and about the most important dimensions on which individuals differ from one another), the best way to measure personality characteristics would involve \\\\\\

+3. The strongest argument in favor of a "situationist" view (that behavior is driven mainly by situations, not dispositions) is that \\\\\\ two contrasting arguments (and taking into account research), the best conclusion is that

+On the other hand, the strongest argument in favor of stable dispositions is that asks "why does personality change occur (what leads to change)?", the best short answer would be

+\\\\\.
+Considering these

+4. If someone asks "how stable is personality over time?", the best short answer would be \\\\\\.
+If someone important way has to do with \\\\\

+5. Based on evidence to date, the most important way in which personality characteristics reflect individual differences in biology (e.g., nervous-system function, hormones, molecular genetics) has to do with \\\\\\.
+The second most aspect is \\\\\

+6. In accounting for why people differ in personality attributes, the most important aspect of psychological functioning (i.e., the most important part or mechanism in the "personality system," which might include processes related to learning and conditioning, motivation, emotion, conscious or automatic mental activity, and aspects or effects of culture) is

+\\\\\\.
+For this same purpose, the second most important

+7. In terms of helping us understand personality, the most important contribution from psychodynamic (psychoanalytic) theory and/or from humanistic (or existential) theory is

+\\\\\, and the most important limitation of these two theories, in helping us understand personality, is \\\\\\

-Mini-essays should first have a single sentence completing blanks, then a longer description (1-2 paragraphs) explaining why you think that's the best way to complete the sentence.
+Mini-essays should first have a single sentence completing blanks, then a longer description (1-2 paragraphs) explaining why you think that's the best way to complete the sentence(s).
 Numbers 1-4 above are candidates to be on the midterm.
 Any of the questions above that are not included on the midterm are candidates to be on the final exam.